vitorHsnf/vitorHsnf/README.md

 - 🔭 Interest in Backend, Web and Mobile Development
 - 🌱 Studying Java and JavaScript
-- 📫 Learning and developing, a lifetime goal
+- 📫 A lifetime goal: learning and developing

 <div>
   <a href="https://github.com/vitorHsnf">